EmieB123/Intro_Week1/README.md

 	- Repositories
 		- Collections of related files (often code)
 		- Formalizing as a repository allows Git to keep track of changes you make in these files through time
+		> Fork repositories to get own copy in your repository
     - All class notes and assignments

 - Markdown and Outlines